 The purpose of this section is to verify that the controls around the creation and issuance of Policy Documentation are sufficient to ensure compliance with the terms and conditions of the subject binding authority agreement(s)

-Auditors should review one example of each policy wording issued by the coverholder to verify the inclusion of all required conditions and exclusions as stated in the BAA.
+Auditors should review one example of each policy wording issued by the coverholder to verify the inclusion of all required conditions and exclusions as stated in the BAA/CAA.
 Any instances of non-inclusion should be verified through checks of the schedule during individual file testing.

 Pre-Audit Information: